 Loudmink ($99-599/mo)

-The Loudmink AEO platform covers blog, Reddit, and YouTube across three tiers: Starter at $99/mo (ChatGPT, 50 queries, 8 articles), Pro at $299/mo (3 AI search engines, 150 queries, 20 articles, 20 Reddit opportunities), and Max at $599/mo (5 AI search engines, 300 queries, 40 articles, 40 Reddit opportunities, 10 YouTube opportunities).
+The Loudmink AEO platform covers blog, Reddit, and YouTube across three pricing tiers: Starter at $99/mo (ChatGPT, 50 queries, 8 articles), Pro at $299/mo (3 AI search engines, 150 queries, 20 articles, 20 Reddit opportunities), and Max at $599/mo (5 AI search engines, 300 queries, 40 articles, 40 Reddit opportunities, 10 YouTube opportunities).
 Human review is on by default.
 Post-publication verification rechecks AI search engines after content goes live.

 Ecommerce fit: Loudmink is not ecommerce-specific, but its channel coverage aligns with where ecommerce citations originate.
 Reddit opportunities on Pro and Max can target purchase-intent subreddits (r/BuyItForLife, r/hometheater, product-category communities) where real buyers ask for recommendations.
 YouTube opportunities on Max cover product review content that Perplexity, Gemini, and Grok cite when answering product queries.
 Blog articles can target category-level queries ("best [product type] 2026") and comparison content ("Product A vs Product B").
 The AEO for ecommerce playbook breaks down the full strategy.